liquity/bold/README.md

         uint256 _maxUpfrontFee
     )`: Trove owner sets a new `_newBatchManager` to control their Trove’s interest rate and inserts it to the chosen batch.
 The `_newBatchManager` must already be registered.
 Since this action very likely changes the Trove’s interest rate, it’s subject to a premature adjustment fee as per regular adjustments.

+- `kickFromBatch(
+        uint256 _troveId,
+        uint256 _upperHint,
+        uint256 _lowerHint
+    )`: removes a Trove from its batch, if the batch's debt:shares ratio has exceeded the limit of `1e9`.
+As a batch having such inflated shares isn't allowed to mint new shares any more, it could happen that an unredeemable (zombie) Trove receives a significant amount of redistributed debt, which can't be made redeemable, because that would involve minting new shares within its batch.
+In this case, the `kickFromBatch` function can be used to permissionlessly remove such a Trove from its batch.

 - `removeFromBatch(
         uint256 _troveId,